 - Students will be subject to a pre-departure checkout on their room in residence, during which an LSE staff member will inspect the room for damages during their last week.
 Students do not have to be present for the check but may contact our Accommodation Team to arrange this.

-- Please note that if students want to take a holiday or return home for a period of time and leave their luggage in their residence accommodation then they will have to pay a retainer fee of £140.00 per week.
-Students should discuss this with our Accommodation Team.
+- Please note that if students want to take a holiday or return home for a period of time students will need to discuss this with our Accommodation Team regarding cost and storage.

 - Students who book an airport transfer should follow the instructions on their booking confirmation carefully.